ConnectBox/connectbox-pi/docs/deployment.md

 ### Enabling sshd on a pre-made release image

 sshd is not running on pre-made release images.
 To permanently enable it, make a directory called `.connectbox` on your USB storage device and place a file named `enable-ssh` in that folder.
-Insert your USB storage into the ConnectBox and power it on.
-Once the system has booted, you will be able to ssh to the ConnectBox as `root/connectbox`.
+Insert your USB storage into the ConnectBox and you will be able to ssh to the ConnectBox as `root/connectbox`.
 Please change the root password immediately.

 ## Install Armbian on NanoPi NEO from scratch